lcsdavid/ctf/backdoorctf 2017/imagerev/README.md

 **Ex:** `(97,98,99) => 'abc'`

 Then in `encryption()` an input of 'abc' will give up an 8-tuple of 8-char hex number.
-According to [encrypted.txt][encrypted] each "8-tuple of 8-char hex number" are repeting itself wich that means it's probably the same pixel each time.
+According to [encrypted.txt][encrypted] each "8-tuple of 8-char hex number" are repeting itself which that means it's probably the same pixel each time.

 **Ex:** `['709e80c8','8487a241','1e1ee4df','b9f22a86','1492d20c','4765150c','0c794abd','0f81477c']`